Growth Metrics

 Ball (BALL) has disclosed Long-Term Debt Repayments for 17 consecutive years, with $2.4 billion as the latest value for Q4 2025.

-- Long-Term Debt Repayments was $2.4 billion for Q4 2025 at Ball, up from $1.2 billion in the prior quarter.
+• Long-Term Debt Repayments for Q4 2025 was $2.4 billion at Ball, up from $1.2 billion in the prior quarter.

-- Peak YoY movement for Long-Term Debt Repayments: crashed 99.83% in 2023, then skyrocketed 124100.0% in 2025.
+• The sharpest move saw Long-Term Debt Repayments plummeted 99.83% in 2023, then surged 124100.0% in 2025.

-- Ball's Long-Term Debt Repayments stood at $736.0 million in 2021, then surged by 95.38% to $1.4 billion in 2022, then dropped by 4.87% to $1.4 billion in 2023, then crashed by 85.31% to $201.0 million in 2024, then soared by 1109.45% to $2.4 billion in 2025.
+• Over 5 years, Long-Term Debt Repayments stood at $736.0 million in 2021, then soared by 95.38% to $1.4 billion in 2022, then decreased by 4.87% to $1.4 billion in 2023, then plummeted by 85.31% to $201.0 million in 2024, then skyrocketed by 1109.45% to $2.4 billion in 2025.